Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-1. All appropriations made to any department or establishment of the government as receive or collect moneys available for expenditure by them under present laws, are declared to be in addition to such repayment receipts, and such appropriations are to be available as and to the extent that such receipts are insufficient to meet the costs of administration, operation, and maintenance, or public improvements of such departments:
+1. All appropriations made to any department or establishment of the government as receivable or collectable moneys available for expenditure by them under law, are declared to be in addition to such appropriated receipts, and such appropriations are to be available as and to the extent that such receipts are insufficient to meet the costs of administration, operation, maintenance, and public improvements of such departments or establishments, provided all of the following conditions are met:

 a.
-Provided, that such receipts or collections shall be deposited in the state treasury as part of the general fund or special funds in all cases, except those collections made by the state fair board, the institutions under the state board of regents, and the natural resource commission.
+Such receipts or collections are deposited in the state treasury as part of the general fund or special revenue funds in all cases, except those collections made by the state fair board, the institutions under the state board of regents, and the natural resource commission.

 b.
-Provided further, that no repayment receipts shall be available for expenditures until allotted as provided in section 8.31; and
+Appropriated receipts are not available for expenditures until allotted as provided in section 8.31.

 c.
-Provided further, that the collection of repayment receipts by the state fair board and the institutions under the state board of regents shall be deposited in a bank or banks duly designated and qualified as state depositories, in the name of the state of Iowa, for the use of such boards and institutions, and such funds shall be available only on the check of such boards or institutions depositing them, which are hereby authorized to withdraw such funds, but only after allotment by the governor as provided in section 8.31; and
+The collection of appropriated receipts by the state fair board and the institutions under the state board of regents are deposited in a bank or banks duly designated and qualified as state depositories, in the name of the state of Iowa, for the use of such boards and institutions, and such funds are available only on the check of such boards or institutions depositing them, which are hereby authorized to withdraw such funds, but only after allotment by the governor as provided in section 8.31.

-d.
-Provided further, that this chapter shall not apply to endowment or private trust funds or to gifts to institutions owned or controlled by the state or to the income from such endowment or private trust funds, or to private funds belonging to students or inmates of state institutions.
+2. a.
+This chapter does not apply to endowment or private purpose trust funds or to gifts to institutions owned or controlled by the state or to the income from such endowment or private purpose trust funds, or to custodial funds belonging to students or inmates of state institutions.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.